-- 4. Identify the role of research in UX design. - 5.
+- 1. Define empathy within the context of UX design. - 2.
+Define need definition within the context of UX design. - 3.
+Define ideation within the context of UX design. - 4.
+Identify the role of research in UX design. - 5.
 Define the role of prototypes in UX design. - 6.
 Define the role and value of testing in UX design. - 7.
-Demonstrate understanding of the overall design process. - F. Color Scheme - 1.
-Explain the role of color within content creation, including color psychology. - 2.
+Demonstrate understanding of the overall design process.

+F. Color Scheme

+- 1. Explain the role of color within content creation, including color psychology. - 2.
 Define contrasting colors and their role in content design. - 3.
 Define complementary colors and their role in content design. - 4.
-Define analogous colors and their role in content design. - G. Careers in UX/UI Design - 1.
-Identify careers in the field of UX/UI design and related areas. - 2.
-Explain the industries impacted by the field of UX/UI design. - H. Accommodations for Special Needs and Related Laws - 1.
-Explain the impact of the Americans with Disabilities Act. - 2.
+Define analogous colors and their role in content design.

+G. Careers in UX/UI Design

+- 1. Identify careers in the field of UX/UI design and related areas. - 2.
+Explain the industries impacted by the field of UX/UI design.

+H. Accommodations for Special Needs and Related Laws

+- 1. Explain the impact of the Americans with Disabilities Act. - 2.
 Describe design of websites for accessibility and accommodation of persons with special needs. - 3.
 Define accessibility in relation to web and content design. - 4.
 Define alt text and explain its role. - 5.
-Identify situations in which use of elements in projects is legal but may be unethical/inappropriate. - I. Copyright, Creative Commons, and Fair Use - 1.
-Describe licensing agreements associated with software usage. - 2.
+Identify situations in which use of elements in projects is legal but may be unethical/inappropriate.

+I. Copyright, Creative Commons, and Fair Use

+- 1. Describe licensing agreements associated with software usage. - 2.
 Describe copyright issues and laws related to creating graphic design, multimedia, and website design projects. - 3.
 Identify concepts related to copyright, public domain, copy protection, intellectual property, and licensing agreements. - 4.
 Interpret Creative Commons licensing and the associated restrictions. - 5.
 Interpret copyright licensing and the associated restrictions. - 6.
 Define fair use in the context of design. - 7.
 Understand the role of public domain as well as the qualifications surrounding public domain. - 8.
 Identify the process in which to obtain permission to use content.

-Visual Design

 Visual Design provides members with the opportunity to showcase their skills in designing.
-This competitive event consists of a presentation component where the use of design principles are shared with the judges.
+This competitive event consists of a presentation component where the use of design principles is shared with the judges.

-Division: High School Event Type: Team of 1, 2 or 3 members Event Category: Presentation Event Elements: Presentation with a Topic Presentation Time: 3-minute set-up, 7-minute presentation time, 3-minute question & answer time NACE Connections: Career & Self-Development, Communication, Critical Thinking, Leadership, Professionalism, Teamwork, Technology
+Presentation Time: 3-minute set-up, 7-minute presentation time, 3-minute question & answer time NACE Connections: Career & Self-Development, Communication, Critical Thinking, Leadership,